SLI239/nanopore_transcript_quantification/README.md

 ## Quick Start
 1. Git clone this repository
-2. Activate Conda environment (If you don't have one already, create one and install following packages as below)
+2. Activate Conda environment (If you don't have one already, create one and install packages as below)
 ```
 conda install -c bioconda nextflow=22.04.5
 conda install -c conda-forge mamba=1.3.1